kcin999/Python-Data-Project/README.md

 ## How to run
 Run the following command with the root of the project:
 ```
-python app.py
+python app/app.py
 ```

 Navigate to http://127.0.0.1:8050/ in your browser to see the application

 ## Database Info
-Please navigate to the [Database Folder](/database/) for more information regarding the database
+Please navigate to the [Database Folder](app/database/) for more information regarding the database

+## Sphnix Documenation [Not-Working Yet]
+This code is documenated using Sphinx Standards.
+If you wish to create the documentation to show in the app, then run the [create_docs.bat](/create_docs.bat) file

+## Things I need to get working
+* Sphinx documenation, or some kind of documenation.
+    * I have the docsite working when commenting out the dash.register_page functions in the subpages